51 Brilliant Health Tricks You’ll Want to Make a Habit

 Pack your suitcase on your bed

 Don’t fill your luggage on the floor.
 Leaning down puts stress on your back, notes spine orthopedic surgeon Gerard J. Girasole, coauthor with Cara Hartman of the book The 7-Minute Back Pain Solution.
-Instead, pack your luggage atop a towel-draped bed or table so you’re not bending over as much.
-Avoid these other 15 everyday habits that give you back pain.
+Instead, pack your luggage atop a towel-draped bed or table so you’re not bending over as much, thereby avoiding one of the everyday habits that give you back pain.

 Read away stress

 A good read can lower levels of unhealthy stress hormones such as cortisol.
 Participants in a British study engaged in an anxiety-provoking activity and then either read for a few minutes, listened to music, or played video games.
 Reading was 68 percent better at reducing stress levels than listening to music.
 And a little bit of reading goes a long way— six minutes of reading reduces stress levels by 67 percent.

 Curse pain goodbye

 You’ll feel better if you let loose with some profanity after you whack your funny bone.
 U.K. researchers found that participants who repeated a swear word could keep their hands in freezing water longer than those who repeated a non-curse word.
-One caveat: the trick works better if you’re not a regular potty mouth.
+One caveat: The trick works better if you’re not a regular potty mouth.
 If you find that hard to believe, here are some more unusual things doctors do to relieve pain.

 Stand up (now!)

 When you sit for long stretches, triglycerides increase, good cholesterol drops, and your body becomes inflamed, which creates a perfect storm for a heart attack or stroke.
-These 32 everyday habits can also reduce your risk of headaches.
+Luckily, sitting too long is one of the stroke risk factors you can actually control.

 Downsize your meat portion

 Is meat good or bad for you?
 While the debate rages on, steak lovers can indulge with less guilt simply by eating a more reasonable helping.
 The perfect meat portion is three ounces (about the size of a deck of cards), which is A LOT smaller than many restaurant portions.
 Cutting back on meat will help protect you from the things that happen to your body when you eat too much meat, too.